 - 2. Forest or Savannah Elephant?
 If the largest band is larger than 3000 bp then the elephant is a Savannah Elephant.
 If the largest band is less than 3000 bp, then the elephant is a Forest Elephant.
 Write down the type of elephant for each of your samples. - 3.
-Population Identification - Using the Forest or Savannah classification of your first sample, find the correct database to use page 18.
+Population Identification - Using the Forest or Savannah classification of your first sample, find the correct database to use on page 21.
+Figure 1 on the following page will help you determine if the fragment you are analyzing is found under the STR1 (bp) or STR2 (bp) column of the database table.
 Compare the estimated bands sizes documented in this worksheet, and find the closest match to the sizes under STR1 (bp) and STR 2 (bp) columns for the first sample.
 Use this information to identify the population ID found in the leftmost column.
 Write this down on the worksheet.
 Continue to look for the fragment size matches for the other samples tested. - 4.
 Tally - Take a tally of which elephant populations your and your classmates were able to identify to determine the hotspot.
+Collect the information on the Classroom Data Table.